4n3i5v74/springboot-vulnerable-app/README.md

 Create separate target dependencies `mkdir -p target/dependency && (cd target/dependency; jar -xf ../*.jar)` so the application loads quicker.

+At this stage, the application can be run manually `java -jar target/hello-0.0.1-SNAPSHOT.jar`.
+The name `hello-0.0.1-SNAPSHOT` can be customized in the file `hello/pom.xml`.

 ----

 ## Create Docker image